Arbol-Project/Arbol-dApp/README.md

 ```
 # from Arbol-dApp
 cd smart_contracts/hardhat
-npx hardhat run scripts/deploy-all.js # or replace with specific deployment script
+npx hardhat run scripts/deploy-all.js # deploy all contractrs or replace with specific deployment script
-npx hardhat run scripts/verify-deployments.js
+npx hardhat run scripts/verify-deployments.js # verify source codes for all deployed contracts
-npx hardhat run scripts/evaluate-deployments.js
+npx hardhat run scripts/evaluate-deployments.js # evaluate all deployed contracts with expired coverage periods
 ```

-Deployment details can be viewed in `smart_contracts/hardhat/logs`.
+Deployment details can be viewed in `web_app/packages/contracts/src/logs`.
 Depending on the contract, evaluation may fail if certain conditions are not met (for example, for all contracts, LINK token provider must first approve derivativeProvider contract to move funds for oracle requests).
+Web app interfaces are automatically generated for contract deployments.